jacob-seiler/personal-website/README.md

 Development URL: https://jacob-seiler.github.io/personal-website/

 This is all the code and assets for my website.
+Most recent design is in the new-design branch.

 _Note: Code in this repository may not be the current code running on the actual website._